act65/masters-thesis/deliverables/presentation/presentation.md

 - what is the optimal set of inductive biases for certain classes of RL problem?
 - how quickly does the state visitation distribution converge?

-## Examples
+## Inductive bias

-Surprise
-- A bias towards states with more noise in them.

-Density
-- The approximation of the density may be biased

-Intrinsic motivation
--
+Underconstrained problems.

+Occam's Razor and overfitting.

-## Minecraft
+## Human bias in Minecraft

 Crafting is super imporant.
 But has a combinatorial nature.
 We bring many priors to help us.
 We know that;